Essential skills for a career in counselling

 The art of being in someone else's company and being able to give them your full attention, with no distractions - attending makes clients feel supported and important and it's crucial to a counsellor building a therapeutic relationship with the client, as is active listening.

 The client needs to feel that their problems and issues are recognised and understood by someone empathetic but impartial.
 By actively listening you not only take in what the client says, but also encourage them to keep talking.
-During client sessions it's essential that you're able to strike a balance between talking and listening and know when each action is required.
+During counselling sessions it's essential that you're able to strike a balance between talking and listening and know when each action is required.

 To 'attend' successfully you need to pay attention to a client's body language, listen to pauses and silences, maintain eye contact to demonstrate to clients that you value what they have to say and moderate your tone of voice so clients don't feel rushed.